andrewgr1234/Real-time-chatting-app/README.md

 npm install
 ```

-- to be able to use the site you need to make a "db.json" file inside "/database/"
+- to be able to use the site you need to create "./Database/DB.json" (both the folder and file)
 - to run the code just do `` npm run dev ``